cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 * This will avoid tight coupling between the modules.
 * The checkers module will not care whether there is a listener or not.
-* It will be the duty of `app.go` to hook the leaderboard's listener to the checkers' emitter.
+* It will be the duty of `app.go` to hook the leaderboard's listener to the checkers emitter.
-* To reduce the dependency of the leaderboard module to elements of the checkers module, you are going to restrict to a single file.
+* To reduce the dependency of the leaderboard module on elements of the checkers module, you are going to restrict to a single file.

-With Cosmos SDK, hooks are a design pattern so you have to code them.
+With Cosmos SDK hooks are a design pattern, so you have to code them.

 ### On the checkers module